ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 <h3>Pair programming is <b>REQUIRED</b> for this lab!!!</h3>
-**Your lab will not be graded if you are not paired-up with 1 other person** You **must** choose a partner for this lab before we go off on our Thanksgiving Break.
-Please consult with the instructor or the TAs if you have an issue with your paired arrangement.
-No changes will be allowed to your paired grouping after Monday, November 28th.
+**Your lab will not be graded if you are not paired-up with 1 other person**

 Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
 But you should probably know the long-term goal too: each partner should participate in both roles in approximately equal parts over the course of the assignment.